csgillespie/efficientR/main.md

 However, if the aim is *code development and sharing*, creating a small R package may be the way forward, even if you never intend to submit it on CRAN.
 Creating R packages is easier than ever before, as documented in [@cotton_learning_2013] and, more recently [@Wickham_2015].
-The **devtools** package help manage R's quirks, making the process much less painful.
+The **devtools** package helps manage R's quirks, making the process much less painful.
 If you use GitHub, the advantage of this approach is that anyone should be able to reproduce your working using `devtools::install_github("username/projectname")`, although the administrative overheads of creating an entire package for each small project will outweigh the benefits for many.

 Note that a `set-up.R` or even a `.Rprofile` file in the project's root directory enable project-specific settings to be loaded each time people work on the project.